liborty/indxvec/README.md

 * **Complement of an index** - beware that the standard reversal will not convert directly between ascending and descending ranks.
 This purpose is served by `complindex()`.
 Alternatively, descending ranks can be reconstructed by applying `invindex()` to a descending sort index.

 * **Unindexing** - given an explicit sort index and some data, `unindex()` will pick the data in the new order defined by the sort index.
 It can be used to efficiently transform lots of data vectors into the same (fixed) order.
 For example: Suppose we have vectors: `keys` and `data_1,..data_n`, not explicitly joined together in some common data structure.
-The sort index obtained by: `let indx = keys.sort_indexed();` can then be efficiently applied to sort the data vectors individually, e.g. `indx.unindex(data_n,true)` (false to obtain a descending order at no extra cost).
+The sort index obtained by e.g.: `let index = keys.hashsort_indexed();` can then be efficiently applied to sort the data vectors individually: `index.unindex(data_n,true)` (false to obtain a descending order at no extra cost).

 ## Trait Search